REALLY! It's only day 1?

 Children in Giraffe Class (Year 6) gain invaluable experience of working with different teachers, which prepares them for life in secondary school.
 During the year, we aim to offer the children a broad range of experiences, both in and out of school, and to develop their independence and sense of responsibility.

 The Year 6 teaching team for 2020/21 is:

-Mr Geraghty (Class Teacher), Mrs Cook (Class Teacher for three afternoons)
+Mr Geraghty (Class Teacher), Mrs Cook (Class Teacher)

-Mrs Simmons (Science Teacher - Monday pm), Mr Bagge (ICT Teacher - Wednesday pm)
+Mrs Simmons (Science Teacher), Mr Bagge (ICT Teacher)